Azure/Cloud-Native/website/blog-60daysofIA/2024-04-10/personalizing-education-with-generative-ai-and-retrieval-augmented-generation-3.md

 ![Graphic with a chat bubble-meets-robot head in the top right corner.
 At the bottom of the graphic is text that reads, "Personalizing Education with Generative AI and Retrieval Augmented Generation: Creating the Chatbot."](../../static/img/60-days-of-ia/blogs/2024-04-10/7-3-1.jpeg)

-*In this three-part series, you’ll use Azure Container Apps, Azure OpenAI Service, and Retrieval Augmented Generation to create a personal tutor chatbot that dynamically adjusts educational materials and quizzes based on user interactions.
-This final article demonstrates how to deploy using Azure Container Apps.*

-## Personalizing Education with Generative AI and Retrieval Augmented Generation Part 3
+## Personalizing Education with Generative AI and Retrieval Augmented Generation Part 3: Deploying a Web Interface

 Welcome to the final installment of our three-part tutorial series on building a personalized Python tutor with Generative AI and Retrieval Augmented Generation (RAG)!
 If you’re new to this series, be sure to check out [Part 1](https://azure.github.io/Cloud-Native/60DaysOfIA/personalizing-education-with-generative-ai-and-retrieval-augmented-generation-1), which shows you how to set up the essential Azure resources, and [Part 2](https://azure.github.io/Cloud-Native/60DaysOfIA/personalizing-education-with-generative-ai-and-retrieval-augmented-generation-2), which explains how to build out the chatbot’s core functionality.